OverviewToolsTools

 I have personally had several projects in the automotive sector.
 Without giving too much away, the companies were interested in in-car auralization.

-The idea is that sound propagates in the vehicle into virtual reality through measurements.
+The idea is that sound propagates in the vehicle into virtual reality through measurements, specifically using measured Room Impulse Responses (RIRs) to ensure realistic simulation of in-car acoustics.
 This is a very useful application in product development and research.

 The use of headphones as an aid is revolutionary in a variety of industries and offers projects a new definition to consider the sound image in planning.